flouthoc/cute-kv/README.md

 #### Server Usage

-It is advisable to use <strong>cli-client</strong> but you can always use raw http for basic operations, please scroll below for raw http endpoints.
+It is advisable to use <strong>[cli-client](https://github.com/flouthoc/cute-kv#client)</strong> but you can always use raw http for basic operations, please scroll below for [raw http endpoints](https://github.com/flouthoc/cute-kv#server-api-or-using-with-curl).

-##### :no_good: Scroll to extreme bottom if you want to run server as persistance store instead of default in-memory store.
-[Would not recommend as it involves heavy disk i/o]
+##### :no_good: [Scroll to extreme bottom if you want to run server as persistance store instead of default in-memory store.
+[Would not recommend as it involves heavy disk i/o]](https://github.com/flouthoc/cute-kv#running-server-on-persistance-mode)

+---
 ### Client

 #### Building Client